Skip to content

 • Academic Books

-• Forthcoming 2024.
+• 2024.
 One and All: The Logic of Chinese Sovereignty.
 Stanford, CA: Stanford University Press.

 • 2020.
 The Appearing Demos: Hong Kong During and After the Umbrella Movement.
 Ann Arbor: University of Michigan Press.